junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "One-on-one dueling style?"
 Dean eyes him from the side.

-"I believe so," Cas scans the field.
+"I believe so."
+Cas scans the field.

 "Does that make me your stable boy or squire or something?"
 Dean suddenly frowns lightly.
 "You got one of those shiny fighting dresses I can assist you to wear?"

 Castiel is almost flustered, turning to face Dean directly.
 "No, Dean, you're not my servant.
-I would never ask you to do such thing."
+I would never ask you to do such a thing."

 "Easy, Prince, just a joke."
 Dean chuckles.